edgelesssys/contrast/docs/docs/basics/security-benefits.md

 ### Threats and mitigations

 The container root file system with [integrity protection](../architecture/confidential-containers.md) is designed to mitigate risks from disk attacks.
-Secrets are never disclosed in plaintext form to the disk or to any external device.
+Additionally, the container has no writeable disk partition mounted, hence, data is only stored in-memory and never disclosed to disk.

 Risks from network attacks are mitigated by having [authenticated, end-to-end encrypted channels](../architecture/network-encryption/sidecar.md).
 An [attestation protocol](../architecture/attestation/hardware.md) helps protect the boot sequence.